wavefrontHQ/docs/pages/doc/csp_migration.md

 1. Log in to the VMware Cloud Services Console.
 1. Generate an API token.
 See [How do I generate API tokens](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-E2A3B1C1-E9AD-4B00-A6B6-88D31FCDDF7C.html) in the VMware Cloud services documentation.

-    - For the name of the VMware Cloud services API token, you can enter the name of the Operations for Applications API taken that you want to replace.
+    - For the name of the VMware Cloud services API token, you can enter the name of the Operations for Applications API token that you want to replace.
     - For the time to live (TTL) of the VMware Cloud services API token, you can configure a value from several minutes to several months, or never expire.
 This value defines the period in which the API token should be renewed.

         The TTL of the access tokens that will be issued to that API token is 30 minutes and is not configurable.